docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if this layer is being used as a track matte.
+`true` if this layer is being used as a track matte.

 #### Type